Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 Default controller buttons for Jump, Bark, Sniff and Roll, as well as default look left/right controller buttons, are a bit all over the place.
 It is recommended to change them in the game "control" menu after applying this fix to the game folder.

+You can fully edit the controller mapping in the d3d9.ini instructions are all included inside of the ini.

 # Recommended controller buttons (Under Config 2) are:

 Jump - A (Joy button1)